 🌎 I live in a remote place where cellular connection is poor

 If you're looking for a backup option for a supervised pet who doesn't stray far, you can try an RF based tracker like the TabCat.
-If you'd prefer to use GPS then you'll need to spend more money on something like the Spot Trace.
+If you'd prefer to use GPS then you'll need to consider something powered by satellite internet like the Spot Trace.

 I have the TabCat, an AirTag and an OLAS Crew Tracker for Kevin.
 I found the TabCat to be very reliable in terms of short-distance tracking, but the quality of the device isn't very good and the plastic of the handset deteriorated within a year.